tsx358/S.S.-8HFinal/README.md

 http://afe.easia.columbia.edu/ps/china/chiang_kaishek_natl_identity.pdf <br>
 https://www.marxists.org/reference/archive/mao/selected-works/volume-3/mswv3_19.htm https://www.youtube.com/watch?v=nAR2w5xZ2XY <br>

+### Translations
+Translations from Chinese to English (in the website) are done by me, without translating tools.
+I attempted to translate the media scripts to English to the best of my ability.
+Some sentences may feel off when reading it.

 ### Codes
 Source code by me can be found in the files in this repository.
 The timeline was inspired by <a href="https://codepen.io/jen-huang/pen/LENZGX"> this </a>!
+I used Repl.it to make this site, then uploaded the individual files to github.

+This site is hosted by GitHub Pages.